-SECTION 3, PART B: ANALYSIS OF FACTORS CONTRIBUTING TO LOW READING ACHIEVEMENT
+SECTION 3 PART B: INTERNAL AND EXTERNAL FACTORS CONTRIBUTING TO UNDERACHIEVEMENT IN READING

-Insert an analysis of factors believed to contribute to low reading achievement in the school district or community school.
+Insert internal and external factors believed to contribute to low reading achievement in the school district or community school.

 After conducting a root cause analysis for the factors influencing the low reading achievement in our K-8 grade students, the team identified five factors that are the largest issues: Inexperienced teachers, lack of systematic assessment practices, poor teacher preparation in foundational skills instruction, lack of evidence-based curriculum/programs and resources, and a need for additional and continuous professional development.